-To help kick off this initiative (and as part of our Year of Women campaign), we held a What Will It Take to Make Media that Advances Gender Equality? event on August 23 in Beverly Hills.
+To help kick off this initiative, we held a What Will It Take to Make Media that Advances Gender Equality? event on August 23 in Beverly Hills.
 The launch event, at which a variety of media makers gathered, featured a panel conversation moderated by WWIT founder Marianne Schnall with Jennifer Siebel Newsom (Filmmaker; Founder & CEO, The Representation Project), Brenda Robinson (Women at Sundance Leadership Council; USC Annenberg Inclusion Initiative) and Caroline Heldman (Political Science professor at Occidental College; Research Director of the Geena Davis Institute on Gender in Media).

 Watch the panel discussion

 To view more pictures from the event, visit our photo gallery.

 As a follow-up to our first powerful event in this series, this convening will bring together professionals and media makers in the media and entertainment industries to strategize on how we can create better and more representative media, get more women and diverse leaders in positions of power, and change the culture in Hollywood and beyond.

 Whether it’s in the newsroom, Hollywood, in front of the camera or behind it, women are not equally represented in media:

 - The media industry is just one-third women, a number that only decreases for women of color.